ntk148v/lets-go/README.md

 ### 9.2.
 New concepts

 * **Modules**: a collection of related Go packages that are versioned together as a single unit.
-* Summarizing the relationship between repositories, modules, and packages:
+* Summarizing the relationship between repositories, modules, & packages:
   - A repository contains one or more Go modules.
   - Each module contains one or more Go packages.
   - Each package consists of one or more Go source files in a single directory.
 * **go.mod**: A module is defined by a tree of Go source files with a `go.mod` file in the tree's root directory.
 Module source code may be located outside of GOPATH.
 There are four directives: `module`, `require`, `replace`, `exclude`.
-* **Version selection**: If you add a new import to your source code that is not yet covered by a `require`in `go.mod`, most go commands like 'go build' and 'go test' will automatically look up the proper module and add the *highest* version of that new direct dependency to your module's `go.mod` as a `require` directive.
+* **Version selection**: If you add a new import to your source code that is not yet covered by a `require`in `go.mod`, most go commands like 'go build' & 'go test' will automatically look up the proper module & add the *highest* version of that new direct dependency to your module's `go.mod` as a `require` directive.
 For example, if your new import corresponds to dependency M whose latest tagged release version is `v1.2.3`, your module's `go.mod` will end up with `require M v1.2.3`, which indicates module M is a dependency with allowed version >= v1.2.3 (and < v2, given v2 is considered incompatible with v1).
-* **Semantic Import versioning**: The result of following both the import compatibility rule and semver is called *Semantic Import Versioning*, where the major version is included in the import path — this ensures the import path changes any time the major version increments due to a break in compatibility.
+* **Semantic Import versioning**: The result of following both the import compatibility rule & semver is called *Semantic Import Versioning*, where the major version is included in the import path — this ensures the import path changes any time the major version increments due to a break in compatibility.
 * As a result of Semantic Import Versioning, code opting in to Go modules **must comply with these rules**:
   - Follow [semver](https://semver.org/) (with tags such as `v1.2.3`).
-  - If the module is version v2 or higher, the major version of the module *must* be included as a `/vN` at the end of the module paths used in `go.mod` files (e.g., `module github.com/my/mod/v2`, `require github.com/my/mod/v2 v2.0.0`) and in the package import path (e.g., `import "github.com/my/mod/v2/mypkg"`).
+  - If the module is version v2 or higher, the major version of the module *must* be included as a `/vN` at the end of the module paths used in `go.mod` files (e.g., `module github.com/my/mod/v2`, `require github.com/my/mod/v2 v2.0.0`) & in the package import path (e.g., `import "github.com/my/mod/v2/mypkg"`).
   - If the module is version v0 or v1, do *not* include the major version in either the module path or the import path.

 ## 10. Web Programming